quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Angie-Papple-Johnston---ASVAB-2023-_-2024-For-Dummies/apja2_part15_Medium_Math_Kno.md

 Equations must remain balanced when performing algebraic operations.

 :p How do you solve an equation while keeping it balanced?
 ??x To solve an equation, perform the same operation on both sides.
-For instance, if \(30 = 5x\), divide both sides by 5 to get \(6 = x\).
+For instance, if $30 = 5x $, divide both sides by 5 to get $6 = x$.
 This keeps the equation balanced. x??

 ---